 Giving Tuesday falls on a Tuesday, but you can start your messaging up to a week ahead of time with email and social media promotion, including on the weekend.
 Why not add some follow-up messaging on Wednesday or Thursday to thank your donors?

 4. Inspire Millennials to Give

-Giving Tuesday is a very social and hashtag-friendly day of giving, which appeals to millennials (donors under the age of 35).
+Giving Tuesday is a very social and hashtag-friendly day of giving, which appeals to millennials.
 Be sure to make all aspects of your campaign mobile-friendly, from your emails to your donation page.
 Also, be sure to encourage social sharing, which millennials are sure to use to tell their friends.

 6. Use Video to Inspire Giving

 Create a short video to promote your Giving Tuesday campaign so you can tell your story and encourage giving.
 A short minute-long video created on a smartphone should do the trick.
 Another video approach is to schedule a Facebook Live event to connect with your followers.